ECE 538 Image Analysis & Computer Vision II - 3 hours

 Phone: 650-2948 e-mail: firstname.lastname@example.org

 Class Format: Seminars and project.
-A series of seminars,
+Seminars of current

-with topics of current interest in computer vision application research related
+interest in computer vision application research related to the student

 Description: Topics of current interest in computer vision.